There is currently one course available that you will find below.

 - You'll get personalized feedback on lesson planning assignments.

-- You'll get long term access NOT 2-3 months access.
+- You'll get unlimited access NOT 2-3 months access.

-- You'll get targeted training NOT general training.
+- You'll get targeted training (if you teach mostly kids) NOT general training.

-Let's take a closer look and see why those things matter.
+Let's take a closer look and see why these things matter.

 Published research suggests that if you want to remember what you learn online then you need a visually engaging course.